- Consumer Electronics & Personal Gadgets»

 What Should You Do with an Old Digital Camera?

-Digital cameras get more talented all of the time as features and resolution continue to grow.
+Digital cameras get more talented all of the time as senors, features, and processors continue to change.
 This is great news for enthusiasts and novices alike.
 The only drawback is that often when deciding to buy a newer model, there's an old digital camera to consider.

 Should you hide it away in a drawer, toss it in the trash, or perhaps sell it on e-Bay?
 Read further and see what some of the options are for your now unwanted, old digital camera.

 Maybe You Could Still Use Your Old Digital Camera